lhduy/jekyll-now/_posts/2017-02-14-machine-learning.md

 title: Machine Learning in Fraud Analysis
 ---

-# Enron Fraud Indentification

-The main purpose of this project is using machine learning algorithm to detect fraudsters.
+The main purpose of this project is using machine learning algorithm to detect fraudsters in Enron scandal.
 Those persons are main criminals in Enron scandal.
 We would like to make a learning model to predict those people by using multiple variables which are reported in financial sheets and emailling list.
-Because we have already know person of interests (POI), we could use supervised machine learning to do this task.
+Because we have already known person of interests (POI), we could use supervised machine learning to do this task.

 ```python